centre-for-virus-research/CVR-Course-2026/docs/GroupPractical.md

 Write a loop script to loop over all the FASTQ pairs in a folder and run the alignment script on each one (the alignment script calls the SAM script)

+# Fifth task

+expand the alignment script to trim the reads with trim_galore first and use the trimmed reads for the alignment

+# Fifth task

+Loop over the paired FQ and run spades to do de novo aseembly on each

+New script - run spades (4 threads) on